BOARD OF EQUALIZATION

 The Washington State Department of Revenue website provides extensive information on property taxes including links to publications, forms and applicable laws.

 - To file an appeal of the assessment of your property, you must complete and timely submit an appeal petition form to the Grays Harbor County Board of Equalization with a copy of your revaluation card attached.
 A letter or telephone call will not be accepted as a substitute for the appeal petition form.

 - The deadline for filing an appeal is July 1st of the current assessment year or within 30 days of the date that the Revalue Notices were mailed by the Assessor’s Office , whichever date is later.

 - There is no charge for filing an appeal and an attorney is not required.

-A completed petition must include specific reasons why you believe that the Assessor’s Office is incorrect.
+A completed petition must include specific market based reasons why you believe that the Assessor’s Office is incorrect.
 Statements that the assessor’s valuation is too high or property taxes are excessive are not sufficient.
 You should be specific as to why the assessed values does not reflect market value.
 Examples might include sales of similar property sold the year before the assessment date that reflect a lower value for your property; a recent appraisal of your property; or excessive deterioration of your property.